rankutah/blog/sites/rank-utah/posts/off-page-search-engine-optimization-utah.md

 2. Cost-effective - every optimization brings long-term ongoing results

-3. Saves Time - brings organic leads instead of having to spend lots of time running promotions and marketing campaigns
+3. Saves Time - brings steady website visitors from search instead of relying only on promotions and ads

 ## The 3 Pillars of Effective Off Page Search Engine Optimization

 Local SEO is different from broad SEO in that it focuses on three core areas: Relevance, Prominence, and Proximity.
-The chart below shows the factors that influence lead generation for local businesses.
+The chart below shows the factors that influence calls and contacts for local businesses.

 ![pie chart showing local SEO lead-generation factors](../media/local-seo-lead-generation-factors.avif)
 Source: Percentages are based on the average percentages given by ChatGPT (o4-mini-high) and Gemini (2.5 Flash) after performing Deep Research.
 Their results differed by an average of 6 percentage points for each of the factors.